 Your business income and expenses may have changed since you last applied for your existing home loan, so check what you can afford.
 You’ll also want to factor in all the fees you may be charged, such as exit, break, settlement and new loan establishment fees, as well as any ongoing costs.

-If you’re looking for more information on costs and borrowing capacity, you can make an appointment with a CommBank lending specialist to meet in branch, at work, over the phone or through a video call.
+If you’re looking for more information on costs and borrowing capacity, you can make an appointment with a CommBank lending specialist to meet in branch, at work or over the phone.